raleel/cfi-srd-pt/0009_Magic.md

 The spell's effects stay in place for an amount of time described as either a set length, such as 10 minutes, or as a variable such as 5 Minutes/Intensity.
 Spells noted as Instant take place immediately and then end, while spells detailed as Permanent have a lasting effect.

 - **Concentration:** The spell's active effects only function so long as the character specifically concentrates on it.
 Concentration requires the caster to be free of all physical and mental distractions: any such disturbance has a chance to interrupt the Concentration, resulting in the spell's immediate dismissal.
 Distraction follows the rules for [Interrupting Casting](0009_Magic.md?id=interrupting-casting).
 - While concentrating, the caster is usually restricted to moving at a maximum of walking pace and performing Free or Reactive Actions (when necessary, use common sense).
 Any passive elements of the spell continue running without the need to concentrate unless the spell states otherwise; for example, the Spiritual Hammer spell requires Concentration to move and attack with it, as soon as the cleric's Concentration lapses, the spell ends.
-By default, a spellcaster may only concentrate on a single Concentration spell at any one time.
+By default, a spellcaster may only concentrate on a Cantole Concentration spell at any one time.
 - **Trigger:** Trigger spells have their effects delayed by a period defined in the spell's description or sometimes at a time determined by the caster.
 If a spell not defined as permanent until triggered is not triggered within a four-hour period, it dissipates naturally.

 #### Range (X)
 Ranged spells may be cast upon targets within a Range defined as either Touch, or a set amount such as 40'.
 For example, a spell with a ranged trait expressed as 20'/Intensity and cast at Intensity 3 would have a Range of 60'.
 A spell with a Range of 0 may be cast on the caster only.

 With regards to Touch spells, the spellcaster may always be the beneficiary if desired.
 Otherwise, the caster must be in physical contact with the target for the spell to take effect.
 These spells are typically cast and then held until the caster can make a successful Unarmed skill roll to touch an opponent.
 However, if the caster is within reach of a suitable opponent on the same Turn that the casting is finished, they may touch the opponent without a separate Unarmed roll being required.
 This assumes the roll to hit is part of the spell's somatic component.
-The opponent may Parry or Evade normally, and if struck, is still allowed an Opposed Roll to resist as specified in the spell description, with a success on the part of the victim negating any adverse effects.
+The opponent may Parry or Evasão normally, and if struck, is still allowed an Opposed Roll to resist as specified in the spell description, with a success on the part of the victim negating any adverse effects.
 A Touch spell merely needs to contact the target or its worn accoutrements to work.

-#### Resist (Disbelief/Evade/Endurance/Willpower)
+#### Resist (Disbelief/Evasão/Tolerância/Força de Vontade)
 Offensive spells do not necessarily take effect automatically.
-Resisting targets may make an Opposed Evade, Endurance, or Willpower test (as specified in the description) in order to avoid the effect of the spell entirely.
-Note that Resist (Evade) spells require the target to have a Combat Action available to throw themselves clear, and Disbelief must be stated by the player and is situation dependent.
+Resisting targets may make an Opposed Evasão, Tolerância, or Força de Vontade test (as specified in the description) in order to avoid the effect of the spell entirely.
+Note that Resist (Evasão) spells require the target to have a Combat Action available to throw themselves clear, and Disbelief must be stated by the player and is situation dependent.
 See the rules for [attempting to disbelieve](0009_Magic.md?id=attempting-to-disbelieve) Illusions and Phantasms later in this chapter for additional information.

 ### Limiting Some Spell Traits

 Many spells will augment more than 1 trait per level of Intensity.
-For example, Part Water is noted as possessing the traits: Duration: 10 Minutes/Intensity and Range: 60 ft/Intensity.
+For example, Part Water is noted as possesCanto the traits: Duration: 10 Minutes/Intensity and Range: 60 ft/Intensity.
 In these cases, under normal circumstances Duration and Range are equally affected based upon final Intensity.
 However, if the caster chooses, they may keep some of the traits at full Intensity and limit others.
 Therefore, if Part Water were to be cast at 4 Intensity, it would normally possess a Duration of 40 minutes with a Range of 240 feet.
 If desired, the caster could keep the 240-foot Range, but have the spell only last for 5 minutes.

 There is no minimum amount imposed on a spell trait.
 The only exception would be a spell with a static trait unaffected by Intensity.
 In this instance the trait may not be altered.
 For example, a Fireball spell possesses a radius of 20 feet.
 One of the things that balances this powerful spell is that it cannot have its area modified, making it just as dangerous to allies and enemies if not used with caution.

 ---
 ## Illusions and Phantasms

 Illusions and phantasms are two different types of magic that produce similar effects yet operate under a different set of parameters.
-Both attempt to trick the senses of those observing them into believing they are real, and the prospect of using them successfully in play comes from knowing what each is capable and incapable of doing.
+Both attempt to trick the senses of those observing them into believing they are real, and the prospect of uCanto them successfully in play comes from knowing what each is capable and incapable of doing.
 Constructs such as golems and programmed undead such as skeletons and zombies are immune to the effects of illusions and phantasms, lacking any form of cognitive reasoning beyond simple programming.
 Both phantasms and illusions, while similar, operate differently as detailed below:

 ### Illusion